SAP-samples/teched2025-AI160/exercises/javascript/ex2/README.md

 }
 ```

+Remove the last line `return;`.

-The LLM is invoked with a human message that instructs it to create a note for a specific purchase order item.
+Here, the LLM is invoked with a human message that instructs it to create a note for a specific purchase order item.
-The LLM calls the `create_note` tool with the appropriate arguments.
+Upon invocation, the LLM will call the `create_note` tool with the appropriate arguments.

 ## Step 3: Enable Note Creation in the Agent